-2,778,750 SHARES OF COMMON STOCK (For Resale) 2,707,500 WARRANTS (For Resale) 1,353,750 SHARES OF COMMON STOCK (For Issuance)
+11,000,000 SHARES OF COMMON STOCK (For Resale) 6,000,000 WARRANTS (For Resale) 6,000,000 SHARES OF COMMON STOCK (For Issuance)

-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of (A) up to 2,778,750 shares of common stock, including (i) 1,425,000 shares originally issued in a private placement at the closing of the Business Combination (as defined below), and (ii) up to 1,353,750 shares issuable upon the exercise of the warrants, and (B) up to 2,707,500 warrants.
-We will not receive any proceeds from the sale of shares of common stock or warrants by the Selling Securityholders pursuant to this prospectus.
-We also are offering 1,353,750 shares of common stock for initial issuance upon exercise of the warrants, solely to the extent the warrants are publicly sold prior to their exercise.
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of (A) up to 11,000,000 shares of common stock (the "Shares"), consisting of (i) 6,000,000 Shares issuable upon the exercise of 6,000,000 warrants (the "Warrants") issued by us in a private placement on May 17, 2021, and (ii) 5,000,000 Shares issuable upon the exercise of the option embodied in the securities purchase agreement, dated as of May 17, 2021 (the "SPA"), between us and the Selling Securityholders, and (B) up to 6,000,000 Warrants.
+We also are offering 6,000,000 Shares for initial issuance upon exercise of the Warrants, solely to the extent the Warrants are publicly sold prior to their exercise.

-We are registering the securities for resale pursuant to the Selling Securityholders' registration rights under certain agreements between us and the Selling Securityholders.
-Our registration of the securities covered by this prospectus does not mean that the Selling Securityholders will offer or sell any of the shares of common stock or warrants.
-The Selling Securityholders may offer, sell or distribute all or a portion of their shares of common stock or warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
-We will not receive any proceeds from the sale of shares of common stock or warrants by the Selling Securityholders pursuant to this prospectus.
-We provide more information about how the Selling Securityholders may sell the shares of common stock or warrants in the section entitled "Plan of Distribution."
+We are registering the securities for resale pursuant to the Selling Securityholders' registration rights under the registration rights agreement, dated as of May 17, 2021 (the "RRA"), between us and the Selling Securityholders.
+Our registration of the securities covered by this prospectus does not mean that the Selling Securityholders will offer or sell any of the Shares or Warrants.
+The Selling Securityholders may offer, sell or distribute all or a portion of their Shares or Warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
+We provide more information about how the Selling Securityholders may sell the Shares or Warrants in the section entitled "Plan of Distribution."